vuejs/vuex/docs/en/api.md

   - type: `{ [key: string]: Function }`

     Register getters on the store.
-The getter function receives following arguments:
+The getter function receives the following arguments:

     ```
     state,     // will be module local state if defined in a module).